paulfarning/cc_controller/README.md

 Push a dedicated CC button to send a midi message to toggle its value and toggle the corresponding LED.

+The encoders and endcoder send button have two modes.
+To enter the alternate mode press and hold the encoder send button for more than two seconds.

-Encoder 1 selects the CC number to be sent.
+In default mode, Encoder 1 selects the CC number to be sent.
 Encoder 2 selects the value to set for that number.
 Each has a range of 0 to 127.
 The encoders are also buttons.
 Press them to display their current value.

-Press the additional push button to send the midi message with the current number and value pair of the encoders.
+Press the encoder send button to send the midi message with the current number and value pair of the encoders.

+In alternate mode, Encoder 1 selects the midi channel to send messages on.
+It has a range of 1 to 16.
+Press the encoder send button to set the midi channel and exit the alternate mode.

 ## Example build
 The extra jacks and led are for a